satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 science.
 Precious few reviewers work in relative isolation, in a short amount of time, and are not officially acknowledged.
 Reviewers also rarely have access to the information necessary to verify a study’s reproducibility.

 We argue that these problems can be addressed by building upon computer programming code management systems.

-First,
+We propose that these problems can be resolved by undertaking the following

+1. Distribute reviews to many reviewers.

+2. Provide reviewers materials and methods to perform comprehensive evaluation.

+3. Acknowledge reviewers

+4. Quantify review quality.

+& metrics

+We argue that these solutions can be addressed by building upon computer programming code management systems.

 provide a community of reviewers interactive, real-time access to not only the text, but also (potentially) the data, software and scripts